From Model Explanation to Data Misinterpretation: A Cautionary Analysis of Post Hoc Explainers in Business Research: Related Work

 \subsection{Post Hoc Explainers - SHAP and LIME}

-SHAP \citep{lundberg17shap} and LIME \citep{ribeiro16lime} are the two most widely used model-agnostic post hoc explainers.
-We use SHAP and LIME as representatives for post hoc explainers in this paper because they are also the dominant choices for post hoc explainers in business research.
+SHAP \citep{lundberg17shap} and LIME \citep{ribeiro16lime} are the most widely used post hoc explainers.
+We use them as representative methods because they dominate applied and empirical research across domains.

-SHAP (SHapley Additive exPlanations) is a groundbreaking approach in the field of interpretable machine learning that offers a unified measure of feature importance.
-Developed by Lundberg and Lee in 2017, it builds on the concepts of game theory, particularly the Shapley value, to assign an importance value to each feature for a particular prediction.
-The fundamental idea behind SHAP is to assess the contribution of each feature to the difference between the actual prediction and the average prediction over the dataset.
-One of the unique aspects of SHAP is its consistency and local accuracy.
-The method guarantees that if a model changes in a way that makes a feature more important, the SHAP value of that feature will not decrease.
-Local accuracy ensures that the contributions of all features sum up to the actual prediction minus the average prediction, providing a detailed and accurate decomposition of the prediction.
-Note that LIME does not have this local accuracy property.
-There are several variants of SHAP, such as Kernel SHAP \citep{lundberg17shap}, TreeSHAP \citep{lundberg2018consistent} and DeepSHAP \citep{lundberg17shap}.
-Each variant retains the core principles of SHAP while adjusting the computational strategy to suit the specific model architecture, ensuring that the interpretability benefits of SHAP can be realized across a wide range of machine learning models.
+SHAP (SHapley Additive exPlanations) is a unified framework for interpreting machine-learning predictions through feature attribution.\footnote{It is ``unified" in the sense that its framework generalizes LIME's.} It builds on the concepts of game theory, particularly the Shapley value, to assign an importance value to each feature for a particular prediction.
+The values represent the contribution of each feature to the difference between the actual prediction and the average prediction over the dataset.
+A large part of SHAP's appeal is due to theoretical properties of its explanation model, the \emph{consistency} and \emph{local accuracy} properties in particular.
+Consistency guarantees that if a model changes in a way that makes a feature more important, the SHAP value of that feature will not decrease.
+Local accuracy ensures that the contributions of all features to a prediction sum up to the actual predicted value minus the average prediction, providing a detailed and accurate decomposition of the prediction.